 Many people still have little understanding of what the "Trump-Russia" scandal is about.

-The meeting Donald Trump Jr arranged, in order to receive compromising information from the Russian government about his father's political opponent, is often discussed out of context of the rest of the contacts between the Trump campaign and Russia.
+A few other key facts are commonly known.
+But matters like the meeting Donald Trump Jr arranged in order to receive compromising information from the Russian government about his father's political opponent, are often discussed out of context of the rest of the contacts between the Trump campaign and Russia.

 Prior to that meeting, in 2015, a Trump associate named Felix Sater had written an e-mail to Trump’s lawyer, Michael Cohen, predicting that building a Trump Tower in Moscow would help him become president.
 “Buddy our boy can become president of the USA and we can engineer it,” Sater wrote in an e-mail.
 “I will get all of Putin's team to buy in on this, I will manage this process.”
 This was the context in which the Trump Tower meeting took place.